polkadot21/mathematicsteacher/README.md

 # Math teacher Web app
 ## landing page
 This web-site is a landing page for a math teacher.
-## Features
-Releases can be taken from:
-- Spotify
-- Deezer

 This site allows to add a paypal button to collect money for lessons.